xavhan/write/learn.md

 **Git**

 Regardless of what your dev job will preciselly be, almost everything we do relies on code, even infrastructure.
 As we work in distributed teams Git is at the core of what we do.
-Is is **mandatory** that you have a good comprehension of what it is and how it works, and how your team workflow relies on it.
+It is **mandatory** that you have a good comprehension of what it is and how it works, and how your team workflow relies on it.
 Hopefully there are standards and conventions, you need to be aware of those and their values.

-courses:
+Courses:
 - https://www.pluralsight.com/courses/git-big-picture
 - https://www.pluralsight.com/courses/master-git
 - Best on the market: https://delicious-insights.com/en/trainings/360-git/